 Some of you may know that I also write a herb website.

-I have uploaded a 2 part eCourse 8 Essential Culinary Herbs.
+I have recently uploaded a 2 part eCourse 8 Essential Culinary Herbs.

 It is a thank you for subscribers to my Herb Guide Newsletter.